-C/1917 F1 (Mellish) is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet C/1917 F1 (Mellish) is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified Mellish as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Mellish's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is very close to Earth's orbit.
+Mellish's orbit is 0.06 AU from Earth's orbit at its closest point.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.